postandcourier/infant-mortality/one-main-text.md

 As Harlan sees it, the Pee Dee region’s poor health and high infant mortality are the results of a social problem.
 That’s why it’s so hard to deal with.

-Making it easier for low-income expectant mothers to receive proper medical care is a big enough obstacle, but the hurdle becomes nearly impossible to clear when you add the need to change a culture, Harlan said.
+Making it easier for low-income expectant mothers to receive proper medical care is a big obstacle.
+The hurdle becomes nearly impossible to clear when you add the need to change a culture, Harlan said.

 Many residents in the region show a reluctance to see doctors — a cultural problem rooted in rural poverty, a sense of separation from society as a whole and a suspicion, even mistrust, of authority figures.

-Medical authorities agree it manifests itself in a combination of poor diets and chronic illnesses, such as diabetes and hypertension.
-Add abusive habits and it’s easy to see the complexity of the problem, Harlan said.
+Medical authorities agree it manifests itself in a combination of poor diets, chronic illnesses and abusive habits.
+It’s easy to see the complexity of the problem, Harlan said.

 To make matters worse, these problems disproportionately affect the region’s large black population.